iotaledger/wasp/clients/apiclient/docs/IotaCoinInfo.md

 ### NewIotaCoinInfo

-`func NewIotaCoinInfo(coinType Type, decimals int32, description string, iconUrl string, name string, tickerSymbol string, totalSupply int64, ) *IotaCoinInfo`
+`func NewIotaCoinInfo(coinType ObjectType, decimals int32, description string, iconUrl string, name string, tickerSymbol string, totalSupply int64, ) *IotaCoinInfo`

 NewIotaCoinInfo instantiates a new IotaCoinInfo object This constructor will assign default values to properties that have it defined,